Creating a level

 Select whether unauthorized users should be redirected to another page/URL, or if they should see a teaser (everything before the < !–more–> tag) along with content from another page, such as a login form.

 Set the membership duration for users in the level.
-If the level is synchronized with a User Role, the duration will automatically be indefinite.
+If the duration is changed after members have already been added, their duration will not change.

 - Hide Admin Toolbar